kreier/timeline/README.md

 This project started on here on Github on June 10th, 2023.
 My last day of work.

 ## Version history

 - v1.0 2009/02/10 An [OpenOffice spreadsheet](https://github.com/kreier/timeline/blob/5ffa9bac5cb4ff3c2cdc362b63df161e0d909c9d/spreadsheet/Zeitleiste_3A4_20090210.ods) with 260, 340 and 218 columns to create the overview with a resolution of 5 or 10 years.
 See the [resulting pdf](https://github.com/kreier/timeline/blob/5ffa9bac5cb4ff3c2cdc362b63df161e0d909c9d/spreadsheet/Zeitleiste_3A4_20090211.pdf).
 It contains 63 persons, 8 time periods and 20 events.
 - v2.0 2015/10/12 A __vector image__ as a LibreOffice odf to cover 6000 years on [one pdf](https://github.com/kreier/timeline/blob/5ffa9bac5cb4ff3c2cdc362b63df161e0d909c9d/spreadsheet/Zeitleiste_wide_20151213.pdf) and no restrictions in the representation of years.
 It was very cumbersome to edit and by December only the first __24 persons__ were indicated with their lifetime.
 And 2 time periods and 3 event dates.
 - v1.1 2023/06/30 __Translation to English.__ For a broader audience and to get feedback on the planned vector version I translated the original OpenOffice Spreadsheet version to English.
 By June 30th the exported pdf from LibreOffice was finished with the same __63 persons__, 8 time periods and 20 event dates.
-- v3.0 2023/10/30 __Vector document__ generated with [a python program](https://github.com/kreier/timeline/blob/main/python/6000.py) and reportlab.
+- v3.0 2023/10/22 __Vector document__ generated with [a python program](https://github.com/kreier/timeline/blob/main/python/6000.py) and reportlab.
 24 persons, 44 kings and 9 periods.
-- v3.1 Timebase changed (float), font size adjusted for nicer overview.
+- v3.1 2023/20/23 Timebase changed (float), font size adjusted for nicer overview.
 Conversion with [a program](https://github.com/kreier/timeline/blob/main/history/convert.py).
 68 persons, 11 periods, 6 events.
-- v3.2 Text elements and Colors separated from key events and persons.
+- v3.2 2023/10/24 Text elements and Colors separated from key events and persons.
 96 persons, 17 periods, 6 events.
+First printout on A0.
-- v3.3 First century and 6 ancient people.
+- v3.3 2023/11/04 First century and 6 ancient people.
 110 people, 21 periods, 7 events.
-- v3.4 First translation to Vietnamese and German.
+- v3.4 2023/11/20 First translation to Vietnamese and German.

 ### Scale challenges